anujmahajan28/tp/README.md

  * Any blockers: "No blockers at the moment.
 I'll focus on understanding the more complex topics today."
 Remember to adjust the details based on your actual progress and any challenges you encounter.

+Hi Team, I won’t be able to join today’s call as I have an HR connect scheduled around the same time.